 Fried Green Tomatoes

 Winter is Coming… and that is not just for all you Game of Thrones fans.
-It is that time of year and veggie growing season is drawing to a close.
-Fortunately we do not have to prepare for The Night King or his army of White Walkers heading from the north but it is really nice to prepare for winter and enjoy as much of your garden as possible.
+It is that time of year and the veggie growing season is drawing to a close.
+Fortunately, we do not have to prepare for The Night King or his army of White Walkers heading from the north but it is really nice to prepare for winter and enjoy as much of your garden as possible.
 For tomato lovers it is tough to watch the fruits of your labor go to waste so you pick everything you can, but what about all the tomatoes that will not have a chance to ripen?
-Some of them might ripen on the counter but for a lot of them they will stay firm and green.
-My family, particularly my wife, stores as much as we possible and she can’t stand to see anything got to waste so even though those tomatoes are green, we are going to use them!
+Some of them might ripen on the counter but for a lot of them, they will stay firm and green.
+My family, particularly my wife, stores as much as possible and she can’t stand to see anything go to waste so even though those tomatoes are green, we are going to use them!

 Give this recipe a shot and let us know what you think!

 Recipe By: Diana Swenson-Siegel

 “You can also fry up red tomatoes with this recipe but make sure they are not overripe or they will be mushy.
 Serve these tomatoes outside with a glass of iced tea one summer night and enjoy the sunset with someone you love.”

 - 1/2 cup milk